bhaskarguru/MySQL-projects/README.md

 # MySQL-projects
-Analysis of data clone of a real world application instagram.
+Analysis of data of clone of a real world application instagram.